 Michael Griska performs and teaches North Indian Classical Music better known as Hindustani Music on the sitar and surbahar.
-He is a disciple of the world renowned sarod player, K. Sridhar.
-His studies with Sridharji are always on-going as he keeps to his daily riyaz.
-Michael also offers sitar and surbahar maintenance including Javari as he maintains his own instruments.
+He is a disciple of world renowned sarod player, Pandit K. Sridhar.
+Michael has traveled in and out of the U.S.A. studying, performing, and accompanying his Guruji, Pandit K. Sridhar.

 Michael performs, teaches, and fixes instruments from Pittsburgh to New York to Washington D.C. and all throughout the Carolinas of the USA.
 If you are interested in scheduling Michael for: concert performance, lecture/demonstration, wedding performance, yoga music accompaniment, music lessons, or instrument maintenance (including Javari) call or email: 412-414-8617, email@example.com.